AltspaceVR/AltspaceSDK/README.md

 * Point clouds, custom shaders, dynamic/modified meshes or materials, screen space effects.
 * [Hemisphere Light] - [Material Reflection] - [Point Cloud] - [Three.js Scene] - [Ocean Shader]

-Habits of Successful Altspace Web Apps:
+Habits of Successful AltspaceVR Web Apps:
 * Use models loaded from OBJ/MTL files, not Three.js geometry.
 * Use Object3D transforms (position, rotation, scale) for animation.
-* Use input via Altspace cursor events, not traditional keyboard.
+* Use input via AltspaceVR cursor events, not traditional keyboard.
 * Limit the number of objects per scene and polygons per object.
 * Do not use lights (other than ambient light rendered by Altspace).
 * Do not change object geometries or materials (except tint color).

 ## Getting Started

-Let's create an interactive, multi-player Altspace Web App.
+Let's create an interactive, multi-player AltspaceVR Web App.
 Source: [examples/spinning-cube.html]

 **Step 1**